 This quality of a bat seems to be the most confusing.
 The drop weight of a bat is the difference between the length of the bat and the weight of a bat.
 For example, if your child needs a bat that is 27” long and the bat has a drop weight of (-10), then the bat will be 17 oz.

-There are a few other details to consider when purchasing an USSSA bat.
+There are a few other details to consider when purchasing a USSSA bat.
 Most USSSA bats have a 2 ¾” barrel.
-This allows for a larger hitting surface which then instills more confidence for the player.
+This allows for a larger hitting surface, which instills more confidence in the player.

 USSSA bat rules require the 1.15 BPF stamp or the .50 BBCOR stamp (-3).
 The BBCOR measures the trampoline effect of the ball and is the next step after USSSA.
 Although the BBCOR is eligible to be used, it is strongly encouraged that players use a USSSA bat because it gives a performance advantage over other bats.

-Here are our top 5 USSSA bats for 2020.
-We believe they are the best USSSA bats for players this year whether transitioning into USSSA or transitioning out, you should find the perfect bat on this list.
+Here are our top five USSSA bats for 2022.
+We believe they are the best USSSA bats for players this year.
+Whether transitioning into USSSA or transitioning out, you should find the perfect bat on this list.

-A composite bat with an optimized sweet spot, this bat is offered in both (-10) and (-8) drop weights.
-It is offered in lengths 27”-32”.
-A three-piece design allows separate barrel and handle movement.
+This is a composite bat with an optimized sweet spot, this bat is offered in both (-10) and (-8) drop weights.
+It is offered in lengths of 27”-32”.
+A three-piece design allows for a separate barrel and handle movement.

 It has a composite end cap and a balanced swing weight.
 It has a pro-comfort grip for a mix of tack and cushion with a quick break in time.

-A one year manufacturer’s warranty is offered if purchased through an authorized dealer like Amazon.
-The youth version of this bat is also ranked #1 in our best youth baseball bats for 2020 post.
+A one-year manufacturer’s warranty is offered if purchased through an authorized dealer like Amazon.
+The youth version of this bat is also ranked #1 in our best youth baseball bats for 2022 post.